ClOxIon/Pipeline-Dreams/README.md

 Entity

 The base class of player, monsters, and tile.
 Entity class only holds variables for the entity and throws general events.
 Every other functions of the entity is performed by modules under Assets/Scripts/Entity folder.
 Every entities in the scene is held by EntityDataContainer.
+Note that Entities, despite not being PDObject, still needs PDData at the point of initialization.

 EntityDataContainer

 The container of entities.
 Could spawn and search entities in the scene through this class.
+This class is different from EntityDataset, which is an implementation of IPDDataSet and thus readonly.

 TaskManager